Acute lymphocytic leukemia

 When to see a doctor

 Acute lymphocytic leukemia occurs when a bone marrow cell develops errors in its DNA.
-The errors tell the cell to continue growing and dividing, when a healthy cell would normally die.
-When this happens, blood cell production goes awry.
+The errors tell the cell to continue growing and dividing, when a healthy cell would normally stop dividing and die.
+When this happens, blood cell production becomes abnormal.
 The bone marrow produces immature cells that develop into leukemic white blood cells called lymphoblasts.
 These abnormal cells are unable to function properly, and they can build up and crowd out healthy cells.